Public Outreach:

 VISUAL SAMPLING AND ANALYSIS PLAN TRAINING

-A total of 21 attendees from U.S. DOE PPPO, Homeland Security, DOE-PGDP, PGDP contractors, industry contractors (Atlanta), University of Kentucky, the Kentucky Radiation and Environmental Monitoring Laboratory and U.S. EPA Region IV traveled to Lexington and attend Visual Sample Plan (VSP) training.
+A total of 21 attendees from U.S. DOE PPPO, Homeland Security, DOE-PGDP, PGDP contractors, industry contractors (Atlanta), University of Kentucky, the Kentucky Radiation and Environmental Monitoring Laboratory and U.S. EPA Region IV traveled to Lexington to attend Visual Sample Plan (VSP) training.

 VSP is a software tool that supports the development of a defensible sampling plan based on statistical sampling theory and the statistical analysis of sample results to support confident decision making.
 VSP couples site, building, and sample location visualization capabilities with optimal sampling design and statistical analysis strategies.
+Visual Sampling Plan resource website: www.pnnl.gov/projects/visual-sample-plan

 INSTRUCTOR: